CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/NVIDIA-User-Experience-NVUE.md

 cumulus@switch:~$ sudo systemctl start nvue-startup.service
 ```

-when you apply a configuration with `nv config apply`, NVUE also writes to underlying Linux files such as `/etc/network/interfaces` and `/etc/frr/frr.conf`.
+When you apply a configuration with `nv config apply`, NVUE also writes to underlying Linux files such as `/etc/network/interfaces` and `/etc/frr/frr.conf`.
 You can view these configuration files; however NVIDIA recommends that you do not manually edit them while using NVUE.
 If you need to configure certain network settings manually or use automation such as Ansible to configure the switch, see {{<link title="#configure-nvue-to-ignore-linux-files" text="Configure NVUE to Ignore Linux Files">}} below.

 ## Configure NVUE to Ignore Linux Files